 - Annual Passive Income: ~$1,266.40

-Clearway Energy is a clean-energy yieldco whose business model is straightforward: collect contracted cash flow from long-duration wind, solar, and battery-storage assets, then pass the bulk of it directly to shareholders.
+Clearway Energy is a clean-energy yieldco with a straightforward business model: collect contracted cash flow from long-duration wind, solar, and battery-storage assets, then pass the bulk of it directly to shareholders.
 Following its May 1, 2026, corporate restructuring, the company simplified its capital structure by converting Class A shares into a single Class C (CWEN) line.
 The recently completed 320 MW Honeycomb battery storage project in Utah added meaningful capacity to a portfolio that already spans 27 states.

 The yieldco structure is what drives the elevated yield.
-Clearway distributes the bulk of its cash available for distribution (CAFD) rather than retaining it for growth.
+Rather than retaining cash for reinvestment, Clearway distributes the bulk of its cash available for distribution (CAFD) to shareholders.
 Management reaffirmed 2026 CAFD guidance of $470 million to $510 million on their May 7 earnings call and maintains a long-term CAFD per share target of $2.90 to $3.10 by 2030.
-The dividend has risen for seven consecutive years.
-The most recent quarterly payment came in at $0.47 per share (paid June 15, 2026), a step up from the $0.4602 rate that prevailed at the start of 2026.
-Clearway is expanding further through targeted acquisitions, including a 613 MW solar portfolio from Deriva, with the transaction expected to close in the second half of 2026.
+The dividend has risen for seven consecutive years, with the most recent quarterly payment coming in at $0.47 per share (paid June 15, 2026), a step up from the $0.4602 rate that prevailed at the start of 2026.
+Clearway is expanding further through targeted acquisitions, including a 613 MW solar portfolio from Deriva, with that transaction expected to close in the second half of 2026.
 Institutional investors hold approximately 93% of the float.

 2. Best Buy